Steven DiSalvo: Career

 Prior to assuming his position at Endicott College, DiSalvo served as the President of Saint Anselm College from 2013 to 2019 and Marian University from 2010 to 2013.
 At Saint Anselm College, DiSalvo succeeded Jonathan DeFelice.
 On October 12, 2018, Saint Anselm College announced that Dr. DiSalvo will step down as president in June 2019.

 On March 27, 2019, the Endicott College Board of Trustees announced that DiSalvo would become the college's seventh president, beginning July 1, 2019.

-Since relocating to Boston’s North Shore, DiSalvo has served on the boards of the New England Council, Austin Preparatory School, Life Sciences Consortium of the North Shore, Cummings Foundation, and as the Chair of the Commonwealth Coast Conference.
+Since relocating to Boston's North Shore, DiSalvo has served on the boards of the New England Council, Austin Preparatory School, Life Sciences Consortium of the North Shore, Cummings Foundation, and as the Chair of the Commonwealth Coast Conference.
 He and his wife Eileen have three sons.

 On October 20, 2025, following a temporary leave, DiSalvo announced his time as the president of Endicott College would be coming to an end in an effort to prioritize his health and family.
-Acting President Dr. Bryan Cain is slated to officially take his position as interim president on October 25, 2025.